 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts to tribal cultural resources have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts to tribal cultural resources have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.

 While the potential for adverse impacts to cultural resources is very low, there still exists a chance that cultural resources may occur at specific locations where related project compliance occurs.
 Measures can be identified that could reduce potential impacts to less than significant levels and should be incorporated into site-specific projects carried out by a local agency (CCR, tit.
 14, § 15091(a)(2)).